OptiMUS-0.3: Using Large Language Models to Model and Solve Optimization Problems at Scale: Methodology

 An optimization problem proposes to maximize or minimize a given function $f$ over a set of allowable inputs ${\cal X}$.
 This paper focuses on modeling mixed-integer linear optimization problems (MILP) where $f$ is a linear function and the set of allowable inputs ${\cal X}$ can be represented by a set of linear inequalities over integer and real valued variables.
 A given MILP comprises three key components: (1) a set of $n$ discrete and real variables (i.e., the inputs that can be changed), (2) a set of linear inequalities and equalities that define different constraints on the input variables, and (3) a linear objective function that defines what the problem aims to minimize or maximize.
 A MILP can be written mathematically as

 A feasible point $x^*$ that minimizes the objective function is called a (optimal) solution and has associated optimal objective value $c^T x^*$.
 For brevity, we refer to the equations defining constraints and the objective as different \textit{clauses} in the optimization model.
 A \textit{parameter} of an optimization model is any numeric coefficient in the optimization model (i.e., elements of $A$ or $c$).
-The goal of the OptiMUS system is to go from a natural language description of an optimization problem (e.g., a paragraph of text describing a business problem), which we call the \textit{problem description}, to a decision (assigment of numerical values to each variable) that solves the problem.
+The goal of the OptiMUS system is to go from a natural language description of an optimization problem (e.g., a paragraph of text describing a business problem), which we call the \textit{problem description}, to a decision (assignment of numerical values to each variable) that solves the problem.

+We assume that the problem description contains all the information needed to model the optimization problem.
+In practice, users may give ambiguous or incomplete descriptions of an optimization problem (see \cite{wasserkrug2024large, lawless2024want} for a discussion).
+Helping users to resolve these ambiguities automatically is an exciting direction for future work.

 OptiMUS-0.3 decomposes these two tasks into a sequence of LLM-powered steps that incrementally constructs an optimization model and implements it.
 An overview of the complete workflow of OptiMUS-0.3 is outlined in \cref{fig:flow}.
 At a high level, OptiMUS-0.3 begins by 1) identifying parameters from the problem description and writing a natural-language description of each clause in the problem.
 It then 2) formulates both the clauses and decision variables of the optimization model with mathematical precision, using \LaTeX~code.
-Finally, 3) OptiMUS-0.3 uses the \LaTeX~model of the optimization problem and the extracted parameters to generate code snippets for each clause in python and assembles the snippets into a single runnable code file.
+Finally, 3) OptiMUS-0.3 uses the \LaTeX~model of the optimization problem and the extracted parameters to generate code snippets for each clause in Python and assembles the snippets into a single runnable code file.
 By running this file, OptiMUS-0.3 outputs an optimal solution and optimal objective value.
-Throughout this process, OptiMUS-0.3 maintains a \textit{state} that documents what is known about the optimization model, as well as a \textit{connection graph} that tracks which variables appear in which constraint.
-Each LLM-powered component of OptiMUS-0.3 also incorporates an Error Checking (EC) module that catches common errors and improves the accuracy of the modeling and implementation.
+Throughout this process, OptiMUS-0.3 maintains a \textit{state} that documents what is known about the optimization model, as well as a \textit{connection graph} that tracks which variables appear in which constraint (detailed in Section \ref{subsec:state_description}).
+The current state is supplied in the prompt of every LLM-powered component (detailed in Section \ref{subsec:llm_component}).
+Each LLM-powered component of OptiMUS-0.3 also incorporates an Error Correction (EC) module (detailed in Section \ref{subsec:ec}) that catches common errors and improves the accuracy of the modeling and implementation.